-Installing McIDAS-XCD 2019.1 for the First Time
+Installing McIDAS-XCD 2021.1 for the First Time

-If you are installing McIDAS-XCD on a workstation that already has a previous version of McIDAS-XCD installed, go to the previous section, Upgrading to McIDAS-XCD 2019.1.
+If you are installing McIDAS-XCD on a workstation that already has a previous version of McIDAS-XCD installed, go to the previous section, Upgrading to McIDAS-XCD 2021.1.

-Installing McIDAS-XCD for the first time on a workstation consists of the three tasks in this section (Adding the medata Group, Assigning Directory Permissions, Loading the McIDAS-XCD Software), followed by additional configuration steps in the section Configuring McIDAS-XCD.
+Installing McIDAS-XCD for the first time on a workstation consists of the three tasks in this section (Adding the mcdata Group and Disabling Binary Logging, Assigning Directory Permissions, Loading the McIDAS-XCD Software), followed by additional configuration steps in the section Configuring McIDAS-XCD.

-Before proceeding with the instructions below, verify that McIDAS-X 2019.1 has been installed on the workstation.
-If it hasn't you must do so before you install McIDAS-XCD 2019.1.
+Before proceeding with the instructions below, verify that McIDAS-X 2021.1 has been installed on the workstation.
+If it hasn't you must do so before you install McIDAS-XCD 2021.1.

-Adding the mcdata Group
+Adding the mcdata Group and Disabling Binary Logging